Note I: If you don’t have an order connection yet but are interested, see this page or contact us for more information!

 IMPORTANT I: Always add the default transporter!
 When this is not added, we will not send the tracking information to the corresponding channel.

 If you have multiple transporters, you have to add transporter mapping.
 With the transporter mapping you can create rules for the tracking code.
 If the tracking code meets the requirements of a rule, the selected transporter will be used.
 If none of the transporter mappings match the tracking code, the default transporter will be used.
-In the example below, PostNL will be used as transporter if the tracking code starts with '3S'.
+In the example below, DHL Express will be used as transporter if the tracking code ends with '3345'.
 Otherwise, DHL will be used.

 The table below contains an example overview of frequently used transporters for which the T&T codes usually start with the same value.
 These values could be used to configure the transporter mapping as explained above.